samueljmurray/docs/timber-service/billing.md

 ## Upgrades & downgrades

 You are free to upgrade and downgrade your account as much as you'd like.
 As noted in the [billing periods](#billing-periods) section, you will be billed at the beginning of your billing period.
-Changing plans will pro-rate your new
+Changing plans will pro-rate your new plan.

 ## Usage calculation